 Our primary source of liquidity is cash provided by operations.
-For the first quarter of 2023 and 2022, we generated \$1.0 billion and \$460.3 million, respectively, in Net cash provided by operating activities.
+For the first six months of 2023 and 2022, we generated \$1.6 billion and \$1.0 billion, respectively, in Net cash provided by operating activities.
 We believe that our existing capital resources, cash provided by operating activities and access to our undrawn Revolving Credit Facility (defined below) will continue to allow us to meet our operating and working capital requirements, to fund planned strategic acquisitions and R&D funding arrangements, and to meet our debt service obligations for the foreseeable future.
 We have historically operated at a low level of fixed operating costs.
 Our primary cash operating expenses, other than R&D funding commitments, include interest expense, our Operating and Personnel Payments, and legal and professional fees.